-SART developed, printed and distributed detailed informational brochures for students that contain a variety of resources for them.
-In addition, the information in these handouts, which include state and federal policies, were published in our Student Handbook.
-This handbook can be accessed in the Information Center, Library, and Center for Student Development and is posted on the College's website.
-A brochure and flyers were also developed specifically for faculty and staff and were distributed at our Adjunct Orientation and distributed to faculty and staff mailboxes.
+In addition, the SART developed detailed informational resources, which include state and federal policies for the Student Handbook which hard copies can be accessed in the Information Center, Library, and Center for Student Development and is posted on the College's website.
+A brochure and flyers were also developed for faculty and staff which were distributed at Adjunct Orientation and placed in faculty and staff mailboxes.

-An awareness and resources PowerPoint Presentation was developed for students and presented at the New Student Orientation.
-173 new students and 70 parents were in attendance at this orientation.
+An awareness and resources PowerPoint Presentation was developed for students and presented at New Student Orientation, for which 150 new students were in attendance.
+In addition to students, 70 parents participated in the orientation.

-The SART set up a table at a variety of campus events including the Club Council fair, Health and Wellness Fair, and the annual campus Welcome Fair.
-This was an opportunity for the campus community to meet and talk with members of SART, as well as receive resources that we made available to them.
+The SART set up a table at a variety of campus events, Club Council fair, Health and Wellness Fair, Welcome Fair.
+This was an opportunity for the campus community to meet and talk with members of SART as well as received resources that we made available to them.

-Every year the SART collaborates with the NCCC Women's Center and the Susan B. Anthony Project to hold an annual Sexual Assault Awareness Month Vigil.
-This vigil is held in April at Northwestern Connecticut Community College in Winsted.
+The SART in collaboration with the NCCC's Women Center and the Susan B. Anthony Project annual Sexual Assault Awareness Month Vigil is held in April Coe Park in Torrington. and.
 The vigil supports and gives a voice to survivors of sexual violence.
-SBAP also honors community members who have collaborated and supported our work throughout the year.
-In addition, Faces of Survival is a photo exhibition of survivors of sexual violence who have chosen to "break the silence" and tell the story of their journey as a survivor.
+SBAP also honors community members who have collaborated and supported our work throughout the year; NCCC's Women Center Coordinator, Professor Sue Berg, was recognized for her ongoing support.
+Faces of Survival is a photo exhibition of survivors of sexual violence who have chosen to "break the silence" and tell the story of their journey as a survivor.
 Susan B. Anthony Project displayed this exhibit at the Northwestern Connecticut Community College library.
-Along with the above mentioned events, the following programs were and/or are scheduled: